Link polynomial calculus and the AENV conjecture: Acknowledgements

 \section{Acknowledgements}

 A.Morozov and And.Morozov are indebted for hospitality to the GGI, where part of this work was done.
-Our work is partly supported by Ministry of Education and Science of the Russian Federation under contract 8606, the Brazil National Counsel of Scientific and Technological Development (A.Mor.), by NSh-3349.2012.2 (A.Mir., A.Mor.,And.Mor.), by RFBR grants 12-01-00482 (S.A.), 13-02-00457 (A.Mir.), 13-02-00478 (A.Mor.), 11-01-00962 (And.Mor.), by joint grants 12-02-92108-Yaf (A.Mir., A.Mor.), 13-02-91371-ST (A.Mir., A.Mor., And.Mor.), 14-01-93004-Viet (A.Mir., A.Mor.), 14-02-92009-NNS (A.Mir., A.Mor.), by leading young scientific groups RFBR 12-01-31385 mol$\_$a$\_$ved (S.A.), 12-02-31078 mol$\_$a$\_$ved and by D.~Zimin's ``Dynasty'' foundation (And.Mor.).
+Our work is partly supported by Ministry of Education and Science of the Russian Federation under contract 8606, by the Brazil National Counsel of Scientific and Technological Development (A.Mor.), by the Laboratory of Quantum Topology of Chelyabinsk State University (Russian Federation government grant 14.Z50.31.0020) (And.Mor.). by NSh-3349.2012.2 (A.Mir., A.Mor.,And.Mor.), by RFBR grants 12-01-00482 (S.A.), 13-02-00457 (A.Mir.), 13-02-00478 (A.Mor.), 11-01-00962 (And.Mor.), by joint grants 12-02-92108-Yaf (A.Mir., A.Mor.), 13-02-91371-ST (A.Mir., A.Mor., And.Mor.), 14-01-93004-Viet (A.Mir., A.Mor.), 14-02-92009-NNS (A.Mir., A.Mor.), by leading young scientific groups RFBR 12-01-31385 mol$\_$a$\_$ved (S.A.), 12-02-31078 mol$\_$a$\_$ved and by D.~Zimin's ``Dynasty'' foundation (And.Mor.).
+The author is partially supported by